yomidevs/local-audio-yomichan/README.md

 <details> <summary>Updating to the new audio <i>(click here)</i></summary>

 *   Previously, the audio provided was the raw scraped audio without any processing.
-These files have a few problems:
-    - JPod files had many duplicate files, and multiple readings pointing to the same file.
-    - Some files were encoded as `aac` files, which lead to problems with playing on AnkiMobile.
-    - Audio was not normalized and can contain a good amount of silence around each word.
-This is especially true for Forvo audio.
-    - etc.
-    To fix these problems and more, all of the audio was [pre-processed](https://github.com/Aquafina-water-bottle/local-audio-yomichan-build-scripts) using various scripts (generously provided by [@Mansive](https://github.com/Mansive) and [@tsweet64](https://github.com/tsweet64)).
+These files have a [good number of problems](https://github.com/Aquafina-water-bottle/local-audio-yomichan-build-scripts#local-audio-yomichan-build-scripts), so all of the audio was pre-processed using various scripts generously provided by [@Mansive](https://github.com/Mansive) and [@tsweet64](https://github.com/tsweet64).
 Additionally, the new audio contains a new source: SMK8 (short for <ruby>新明解<rt>しんめいかい</rt></ruby>８).

     If you are interested in updating your audio, here's what you have to do:
     1. Update the add-on (`Tools` →  `Add-ons` →  `Check for Updates`)